-- International Technical Specialist for each discipline.

-- International Data Operator.

-- International Judge for each discipline.
+- International Technical Specialist/Assistant and Controller for each discipline. - International Judge for each discipline.

 All commissions are appointed for a period of one (1) year or until January 31 of the following year.
-See section 5.5 for details on fees and renewal.
+No commissions shall extend past twelve (12) months without renewal and the payment of the appropriate fees.

-World Skate Artistic TOs are responsible to the World Skate ATC.
+All World Skate Artistic judges and officials are responsible to the World Skate ATC.

-For international Technical Specialist, a maximum of two (2) disciplines are allowed.
+For international Technical Specialist/Assistant and Controller, a maximum of two (2) disciplines are allowed.

-2.28 World Skate seminar
+5.3 World Skate Seminar

-Each year before the 31st of January, World Skate will organize a seminar (on-site or virtual) with the following subjects:
+Each year before the 31st of January, World Skate will organize a seminar with the following subjects:

-• Present new rules for the next sporting season.

-- Assess results from the last World Championships and make recommendation for the next season. - Promote sessions with specific technical focus in different areas of our sport.
+- Present new rules for the next sporting season. - Assess results from the last World Championships and make recommendation for the next season. - Conduct International Technical Specialists exams. - Prepare and deliver International judge's exams. - Promote sessions with specific technical focus in different areas of our sport.

-The seminar is open to all: TOs and coaches.
+The seminar is open to all: technical specialists, judges, and coaches.

-2.29 Officiating examinations
+5.4 Officiating examinations

-Candidates for TOs examinations must be nominated by the national federation of which he or she is a member.
-The national federation must be in good standing with World Skate.
+Candidates for judge and technical specialist examinations must be nominated by the National Federation of which he or she is a member.
+The National Federation must be in good standing with World Skate.